What are the categories of property right that can be acquired? Are there any interests in real estate other than

 A real estate owner can also give non-exclusive rights to third parties to use their land, such as granting an easement for a right of way.
 If registered, easements are binding on successors in title to the burdened and benefited land.

 Long leases (emphytéose / erfpacht) can also be granted.
 It is a right in rem conferring full use and enjoyment of immovable property belonging to someone else, subject to the long-term lessee not diminishing the value of the property.
-A long lease is normally granted for a minimum of 15 years and a maximum of 99 years.
+A long lease is normally granted for a minimum duration of 15 years and a maximum of 99 years.
 Long leases can be renewed provided that the maximum duration of 99 years is not exceeded.
-There is a possible exception to this: the emphyteusis right can be perpetual if and as long as it is established for public domain purposes by the owner of the property.
+There is a possible exception to this: long leases can be perpetual if and as long as they are established for public domain purposes by the owner of the property.
 The canon (ground rent) is not an essential element of a long lease.

 Finally, the right of easement (servitude/erfdienstbaarheid) is an encumbrance vested on a property to the benefit of another property.
 They can only exist between properties with different owners.
 They can be perpetual or limited in time.
 The former are linked to the right of ownership of the property concerned (for example, easements to refrain from building on real estate located next to airports, or to gain access to public roads).
 Easements can be agreed between the parties or created by prescription, law or the factual situation of properties.